 I wanted to give Beckham’s teacher something for the first day of school, so I created this printable and filled this pencil box with a bunch of goodies.
 I know as a former teacher, things like this are so thoughtful and not to mention, yummy!!!

 I want his teacher to know we support her and know that what she does is important.
-You can download the file here or by clicking on the picture.
-3 images come on a page in case you need more than one.
+You can grab the printable here in my Etsy shop.

-I simply put all the goodies in the box and taped this printable on the top.
+I simply put all the goodies in the box and taped the printable on the top.

 I’ll have Beckham sign his name at the bottom to personalize it.
 A little stash for his sweet teacher to grab when she needs a pick me up, especially the first week of school.
 Bless all teachers!